-Note 1: Through investing in an existing company in the third area (Creative Sensor Inc.), which then invested in the investee in Mainland China.

-Note 2: The paid-in capital of two investee companies in the original currency amounted to RMB\$8,261 thousand and RMB\$217,215 thousand, respectively.

-Note 3: Wuxi Creative Sensor Technology Co., Ltd.'s accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2022 in the original currency were both US\$915 thousand.
-Nanchang Creative Sensor accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2022 in the original currency was both US\$14,500 thousand.

-Note 4: Investment income recognized for the year ended December 31, 2022 was evaluated and disclosed based on the financial statements audited by R.O.C. parent company's CPA.

-Note 5: The investment facility of US\$15,005 thousand was approved by the Investment Commission, as of December 31, 2022, the Investment Commission also approved the investment income of US\$21,440 thousand which has been remitted back to Taiwan and proceeds from capital reduction of US\$14,000 thousand which have been remitted back, and all of them could be used to deduct from the accumulated investment amounts in Mainland China.

-Note 6: The investment facility of US\$14,500 thousand and US\$15,300 thousand of Wuxi Creative Sensor Technology Co., Ltd.'s reinvestment in Nanchang Creative Sensor Technology Co., Ltd. through capitalisation of earnings which was approved by the Investment Commission, as of December 31, 2022, the Investment Commission also approved that the investment income of US\$15,121 thousand which has been remitted back to Taiwan, and all of them could be used to deduct from the accumulated investment amounts in Mainland China.

-B. Ceiling on reinvestments in Mainland Area
+- Note 1: Through investing in an existing company in the third area (Creative Sensor Inc.), which then invested in the investee in Mainland China. - Note 2: The paid-in capital of two investee companies in the original currency amounted to RMB\$8.261 thousand and RMB\$217.215 thousand, respectively. - Note 3: Wuxi Creative Sensor Technology Co., Ltd.'s accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2024 in the original currency was both US\$915 thousand.
+Nanchang Creative Sensor accumulated amount of remittance from Taiwan to Mainland China as of January 1 and December 31, 2024 in the original currency was both US\$14,500 thousand. - Note 4: Investment income recognized for the year ended December 31, 2024 was evaluated and disclosed based on the financial statements audited by R.O.C. parent company's CPA. - Note 5: The investment facility of US\$15,005 thousand was approved by the Investment Commission, as of December 31, 2024, the Investment Commission also approved the investment income of US\$21,440 thousand which have been remitted back to Taiwan and proceeds from capital reduction of US\$14,000 thousand which have been remitted back, and all of them could be used to deduct from the accumulated investment amounts in Mainland China. - Note 6: The investment facility of US\$14,500 thousand and US\$15,300 thousand of Wuxi Creative Sensor Technology Co., Ltd.'s reinvestment in Nanchang Creative Sensor Technology Co., Ltd. through capitalisation of earnings which was approved by the Investment Commission, as of December 31, 2024, the Investment Commission also approved that the investment income of US\$15,121 thousand which has been remitted back to Taiwan, and all of them could be used to deduct from the accumulated investment amounts in Mainland China. - B. Ceiling on reinvestments in Mainland Area

+Accı umulated In vestment (Ceiling on am ount of amou nt approved inv estments in remitt ance from by the Investment Mai nland China Ta iwan to Con nmission of imp osed by the Mainl and China the l Ministry of Iı nvestment as of D ecember 31, Econ omic Affairs Coı nmission of Company name 2024 (MOEA) MOEA The Company \$ 504,456 \$ 507,401 \$ 3,742,837
-Note 1: Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2022 in original currency amounted to US\$15,415 thousand.

-Note 2: Investment amount in the original currency approved by the Investment Commission of the Ministry of Economic Affairs (MOEA) amounted to US\$15,505 thousand.
+- Note 1: Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2024 in original currency amounted to US\$15,415 thousand. - Note 2: Investment amount in the original currency approved by the Investment Commission of the Ministry of Economic Affairs (MOEA) amounted to US\$15,505 thousand.

-Furthermore, as of December 31, 2022, the Investment Commission approved that the investment income from reinvestment business in Mainland China remitted back to Taiwan was US\$36,561 thousand which could be deducted from the accumulated investment amounts in Mainland China.
+Furthermore, as of December 31, 2024, the Investment Commission approved that the investment income from reinvestment business in Mainland China remitted back to Taiwan was US\$36,561 thousand which could be deducted from the accumulated investment amounts in Mainland China.